 Chris Crosby is the President of the Board at PNODN.
-He is also a consultant and author of two recent books, Strategic Organizational Alignment, published in 2016, and Strategic Engagement, 2018.
+He is also a consultant and author of two recent books, Strategic Organizational Alignment, published in 2016, and Strategic Engagement Vol I and II, published in 2018.
 He is first and foremost a practitioner with internal and external experience.
 He has held an adjunct faculty position at Saybrook University/Leadership Institute of Seattle and guest faculty at Martin University in Indianapolis.

 Chris is an expert in systems thinking applied to the workplace.
 He uses his unique understanding of systems thinking and authority in the workplace to create organization alignment, implementation structures, and people processes for various forms of organization change.
 He also develops leadership programs for various clients.
 His programs utilize a unique industry adapted Skills Training Group (T-Group) as his primary experiential learning method to train leaders to engage their workforce in such a way that builds ownership, alignment and ultimately better business results.

 5:30 - 5:30 pm Arrival, Registration & Opening